Nvreformat/ese-pedidos/README.md

 If you don't, install it:
 >sudo npm -g install cordova ionic

-Then just go to any app folder (either client or restaurant) and execute this command to build and test:
+Then just go to any app folder (either client or restaurant) and run this command to build and test:
 >ionic serve --lab

-The first build may take a few minutes as it needs to download the dependencies.
+NOTE: The first build may take a few minutes, if you get a prompt to install

 ### Server
 Install python dependencies: